DePaul University > Admission & Aid > Financial Aid > Maintain Eligibility > Return Title IV Aid

 To determine the amount of aid you earned, the Office of Financial Aid will calculate the percentage of the term that you attended using either:

-That percentage is then used, along with your institutional costs and total federal funds that you received (funds that were disbursed directly to your university student account and possibly refunded to you) or that you were eligible to receive, to determine the amount of aid that you are allowed to keep.
+That percentage is then used with your institutional costs and total federal funds that you received (disbursed directly to your student account and possibly refunded to you) or that you were eligible to receive, to determine the amount of aid that you are allowed to keep.